commitsovercoffee/markup-mansion/src/routes/writings/zed.md

 ## By Developers, For Developers

 It’s clear the people behind Zed are power users.
 The keyboard-first design, the snappy command palette, the smart defaults, everything feels intentional.
-You don’t have to fight the editor to be productive, and that’s a huge win.

 Zed is built with a strong opinion on how coding should feel.
 That’s no surprise, considering its creators also helped shape Atom and Tree-sitter.
 They’ve clearly